Uniformed Services Employment and Reemployment Rights Act (USERRA)

 There are several important exceptions to the five-year limit, including initial enlistments lasting more than five years, periodic National Guard and Reserve training duty, and involuntary active duty extensions and recalls, especially during a time of national emergency.

-Contact Mr. Eisenberg today to set up a free appointment to discuss your case.
+Contact Mr. Eisenberg today to set up a free initial teleconference to discuss your case.

 Phone: (202) 558-6371